agentmorris/MegaDetector/megadetector.md

 ```

 <a name="windows-new-shell"></a>
 Your environment is set up now!
-In the future, when you open your Mambaforge prompt, you only need to run:
+In the future, when you open your Miniforge prompt, you only need to run:

 ```batch
 cd c:\git\MegaDetector